Curriculum

 Mobility scheme

-DREAM students will spend their first semester in France to acquire background in Power Systems and Automatic Control.
+DREAM students will spend their first semester in France to acquire background in Power Systems and Automatic Control and will move for the second semester to Germany, Spain or Romania.
+The third semester can be undertaken in any of the HEI partners, by choosing one of the following specialisations:

 The students will then receive double or triple degrees.